Residue sums for superconformal indices: Further indices at rank one

 In Section \ref{sec:mcd-n=4-su2}, we derived an expression for the Macdonald index of the $\mathcal{N}=4$ $SU(2)$ SYM theory, and showed that its form suggested the absence of non-graviton operators in the Macdonald sector.
 On the other hand, it has recently become clear that the full superconformal index captures an $\mathcal{O}(N^2)$ entropy \cite{Cabo-Bizet:2018ehj,Choi:2018hmj,Benini:2018ywd}.
 This entropy can only be accounted for if there exist additional BPS operators, beyond the $S_n$ ``super-graviton'' multiplets of \cite{Kinney:2005ej}, in the 1/16 BPS sector at strong coupling.
 To find examples of such operators, one has so far relied on two crutches \cite{Kinney:2005ej,Grant:2008sk}.

 First, a $1/16^{\text{th}}$ BPS operator, which is annihilated by a single complex supercharge $\mathcal{Q}$ and its hermitian conjugate $\mathcal{Q}^\dagger =\mathcal{S}$, is in one-to-one correspondence with a $\mathcal{Q}$-cohomology class of operators, \textit{i.e.}, a set of operators annihilated only by $\mathcal{Q}$ modulo the addition of $\mathcal{Q}$-exact operators $\mathcal{O}'=\left[\mathcal{Q},\mathcal{O}\right\rbrace$.
-Secondly, it was conjectured that the states which remain BPS at one-loop do not lift from the BPS spectrum at higher perturbative or non-perturbative orders.\footnote{In the final stages of this work, an interesting preprint appeared which provides a counterexample to this conjecture \cite{Chang:2025mqp}, based on observations of \cite{Gadde:2025yoa}.
+Secondly, it was conjectured that the states which remain BPS at one-loop do not lift from the BPS spectrum at higher perturbative or non-perturbative orders.\footnote{ In the final stages of this work, the interesting preprint \cite{Chang:2025mqp} appeared which provides a counterexample to this conjecture, based on observations of \cite{Gadde:2025yoa}.
 The precise implications for the cohomology at strong coupling are, as of yet, unclear.} This allows one to use the classical supercharge (for the interacting Langrangian) to define the $\mathcal{Q}$-cohomology, which has a reasonably simple action on the elementary fields.
-In particular, despite the failure of an early attempt \cite{Chang:2013fba}, this has recently led to the identification of non-graviton cohomologies \cite{Chang:2022mjp} and the explicit construction of representatives at low values of $N$ \cite{Choi:2022caq,Choi:2023znd,Choi:2023vdm,deMelloKoch:2024pcs}.
-A general feature of non-graviton operators is that they are $\mathcal{Q}$-closed only up to an $SU(N)$ trace relations for some $N$, implying they lift from the spectrum at sufficiently large $N$.
-This feature has a natural interpretation in terms of black holes in the gravitational dual.
-It led \cite{Chang:2024zqi}.
-It led also led the authors to refer to these operators as ``fortuitous'', as opposed to monotonous operators which remain BPS for arbitrary $N$.
+In particular, based an (unsuccessful) early attempt \cite{Chang:2013fba}, this has recently led to the identification of non-graviton cohomologies \cite{Chang:2022mjp} and the explicit construction of representatives at low values of $N$ \cite{Choi:2022caq,Choi:2023znd,Choi:2023vdm,deMelloKoch:2024pcs}.
+A general feature of non-graviton operators is that they are $\mathcal{Q}$-closed only up to $SU(N)$ trace relations, implying that they lift from the spectrum at sufficiently large $N$.
+This feature has a natural interpretation in terms of black holes in the gravitational dual \cite{Chang:2024zqi}.
+It led also led the authors to refer to these operators as ``fortuitous'', as opposed to the ``monotonous'' graviton operators which remain BPS for arbitrary $N$.

 In this section, we will derive closed form expressions for two indices of the $\mathcal{N}=4$ $SU(2)$ theory which are known to receive contributions from non-graviton operators.
 Such expressions represent a first step in the attempt to develop closed form expressions for the index over the non--graviton or fortuitous part of the spectrum.
 Indeed, given a closed form expression for \emph{both} the superconformal index $\mathcal{I}$ and the graviton or monotone index $\mathcal{I}_{m}$, their difference would represent the index $\mathcal{I}_f$ over the fortuitous part of the spectrum:

 So far, this procedure has only been carried out fully for the so--called BMN index (see below) of the $SU(2)$ theory \cite{Choi:2023znd} (see also \cite{Gadde:2025yoa}) and partially for the $SU(3)$ theory \cite{Choi:2023vdm}.\footnote{Restricting to the $SU(3)_R$ singlet sector of the BMN subsector, further progress can be made, see \cite{Gaikwad:2025ugk}.}